 Photograph of Gayle Sandemanian Chapel and Graveyard – David Pickersgill

 Congregationalists are another group of Protestant Separatists who advocated separation from the Church of England rather than further reform.
-They advocated the right and responsibility of each congregation to manage its own affairs.
+Their church structure emphasised the right and responsibility of each congregation to manage its own affairs.
 In many ways, structurally and theologically they are similar to the Baptist church.
 Their roots lie in the 16th Century, but they became more prominent during the 17th century.
 Separatists experienced mixed fortunes in the early years, suffering persecution during the reign of Elizabeth I, receiving greater support with Oliver Cromwell, increasingly difficult times following the Act of Uniformity of 1662, support at the time of the Toleration act of 1689 during the reign of William and Mary, problems during the reign of Queen Anne when the schism Act threatened the survival of the Congregational schools, and a final period of stability when George I came to the throne (1714).
 At the start of the 18th Century the rise of Methodism and later the Evangelical Revival (1750 – 1815) had a significant impact on Congregationalism.
 George Whitefield had close relations with the Congregationalists.

 Chapels in the Dales